 Used Kongs should be rinsed out and set on a towel or mat to dry.
-They should not be put in a dishwasher as the heat can damage and weaken the rubber.
-Then, the clean and dry Kongs can go back into the bin for storage until the next time you stuff.
+They are top-rack dishwasher safer but you should avoid a high heat cycle as the heat can damage and weaken the rubber.
+Then, the clean and dry Kongs can go back into the bin for storage until the next time you are ready to stuff.

 WHEN TO USE THEM

 Crates: Kongs can be used for dogs of all ages.
 They can be used when the dogs go into crates to help build a positive association with their crates, to help ease the stress of your departure, and to keep them busy.